josiest/songwriting/songs/Next To You/lyrics.md

 Because I'd fallen in love with you

 ### Bridge/Interlude
---
+~And in the months that followed
+~We still held our love platonic
+~You showed to me the light inside
+~That cast all my shadows aside

 ### Verse III

-~But since that day
-~You still showed to me the light inside
-~That cast all my shadows away
+~But all of the time
+~My feelings only grew for you
+~Despite my best attempts

+~To keep them inside
+~The strongest pain that I'd endure
+~To suppress my love for you

 ### Chorus III
-~In spite of me trying not to
+~I'd move on if I only could
-I love you, I love you, I do
+But I love you, I love you, I do
 I love you, I love you, I do
 I love you, I love you, I do